Division of Environmental Analysis (DEA) LINKS

 The NEPA Assignment Program allows Caltrans to assume most federal environmental interagency consultations and compliance-related actions.
 Caltrans currently collaborates actively with federal resource agencies to develop mitigation strategies and assumed FHWA's formal consultation role with these resource agencies.
 The MOU includes provisions and processes for resolving any interagency disagreements that might arise during future formal consultations.
 FHWA retains formal government-to-government consultations with federally-recognized Indian tribes.

 Caltrans updated its policies and procedures to ensure that its NEPA determinations are consistent with applicable law and with the MOU.
 This includes an expanded quality control program, revised environmental document review procedures, and an updated Standard Environmental Reference (SER).
 Chapter 38 is devoted solely to NEPA Assignment.
-Caltrans reports to FHWA once every six months on approvals and decisions under the NEPA Assignment program and undertakes regular self-assessments of procedures and performance, which are reported annually to FHWA.
+Caltrans reports to FHWA once every year on approvals and decisions under the NEPA Assignment program and undertakes regular self-assessments of procedures and performance, which are reported annually to FHWA.

 The following documents were updated or released as a result of the NEPA Assignment Program